gbif/ipt/howToCloud.md

 ### Introduction

 It is possible to install the IPT in a cloud deployment using Amazon EC2 Web Services.
 EC2 allows you to obtain and boot a new server instance running Tomcat in minutes, on which you can install the IPT normally.
+As long as you remember to pay your bills, it can be a more sustainable way of hosting your IPT.

 #### How much does it cost?